Strap yourselves in, we’re about to make the jump back into deep Star Wars territory. But it’s really, really, really interesting stuff to consider.

 Or Did He?

-My own conclusion is that that it was an easy way to communicate to the audience (using the presumption that they know the connotations of a virgin birth, which is safe).
+My own conclusion is that it was an easy shorthand for the audience, using the presumption that they know the connotations of a virgin birth, which is safe.
 So it’s not so much tying to one religion as it is using a story shortcut.
 He wanted to communicate the idea that this kid was a child whose birth was foretold by a prophecy, and divine birth is a really, really easy way to do that.